La Universidad (College)

 Workshop Activities:

-1) Teachers introduce parts of campus through choral repetition while showing photographs.
+1) Teacher will introduce parts of campus through choral repetition while showing photographs of those places.

-1) Children and teachers work together to tape a different photo to each of the four corners of the room.
+1) Children and teacher will work together to tape a different photo of an on campus location to each of the four corners of the room.

-2) Teachers play lively music and run, dance, skip around the room.
-Children are encouraged to join in through gestures.
-Teachers pause occasionally to shout out the name of one of the places on campus (biblioteca, embarcadero, gimnasio...).
-Teachers encourage children to run to the place announced, expressing enthusaism when children run to the right place.
+2) Teacher will play lively music and run, dance, skip, etc. around the room.
+Children will be encouraged to join in through gestures.
+Teacher will pause the music occasionally to shout out the name of one of the places on campus (biblioteca, embarcadero, gimnasio...).
+Teacher will encourage children to run to the place announced, expressing enthusiasm when children run to the right place.

 Matching

-1) Teachers hand out images objects/items associated with each of the places featured on the wall (for example: books for the library, weights for the gym, boats for the boathouse).
+1) Teacher will hand out images of objects/items associated with each of the places featured on the wall (for example: books for the library, weights for the gym, boats for the boathouse).
+The teacher will say the name of each item in Spanish while handing out the pictures.

-2) Children match the objects with the place that best fits.
-Teachers may help children when they are stuck by asking paired questions and pointing to the options (¿El barco pretenece a la biblioteca o al embarcadero?)
+2) Children will match the objects with the place that best fits.
+Teacher may help children when they are stuck by asking paired questions and pointing to the options ( Ex. ¿El barco pertenece a la biblioteca o al embarcadero?)

 When students make the correct match, teachers tape the object under the corresponding space on campus (workshop images sourced from Google and campus websites).